Thunderbird Entertainment: Beat Bugs

 It was announced in February 2016 that Atomic Cartoons would be a co-producer on the series, which began streaming on Netflix August 3, 2016.
-The series features original characters and a world created by Australian native Josh Wakely, who directs, writes and produces the series, following a deal with Sony/ATV Music Publishing for worldwide rights to record covers of the Beatles song catalog.
+The series features original characters and a world created by Australian native Josh Wakely, who directed, wrote, and produced the series, following a deal with Sony/ATV Music Publishing for worldwide rights to record covers of the Beatles' song catalog.

 Beat Bugs incorporates songs from the Lennon/McCartney "Northern Songs" catalog.
-The show will feature some of the best-known Beatles songs woven into the narrative of each episode, with Eddie Vedder, Pink, James Bay, Sia, The Shins, Of Monsters and Men, Chris Cornell, Regina Spektor, and James Corden each recording their rendition of a song.
+The show features some of the best-known Beatles songs woven into the narrative of each episode, with Eddie Vedder, Pink, James Bay, Sia, the Shins, Of Monsters and Men, Chris Cornell, Regina Spektor, and James Corden each recording their rendition of a song.
 Among the songs featured are "Help!", "All You Need Is Love", "Come Together", "Penny Lane", "Yellow Submarine", "Lucy in the Sky With Diamonds", "Sgt.
-Pepper's Lonely Hearts Club Band" and "Magical Mystery Tour".
+Pepper's Lonely Hearts Club Band", and "Magical Mystery Tour".